Spr-Aachen/QEasyWidgets/README.md

 ### Overview

-A simple widget library based on PySide6, which is currently used to serve for [Easy Voice Toolkit](https://github.com/Spr-Aachen/Easy-Voice-Toolkit) and [LLM-PromptTest](https://github.com/Spr-Aachen/LLM-PromptTest).
+A simple widget library based on PySide6, which is currently used to serve for [Easy Voice Toolkit](https://github.com/Spr-Aachen/Easy-Voice-Toolkit) and [LLM-PromptMaster](https://github.com/Spr-Aachen/LLM-PromptMaster).
-PS: The project was meant to be named as 'QSimpleWidgets', but sadly it has been registered:(

-## Consideration

-### System

-Currently this project only supports Windows system
+Currently this project supports Windows&Linux system.

 ## Deployment